xapian/xapian-docsprint/concepts/indexing/databases.rst

 rather than holding it in the main process.
 This is to avoid the lock being accidentally released due to the slightly unhelpful semantics of fcntl locks.

-There's also a *remote* database backend which allows the database to be located on a different machine and accessed via a custom network protocol.

-It is possible to perform searches across multiple databases at once, and Xapian will handle merging the results together appropriately.
-This feature can be combined with remote databases to handle datasets which are too large for a single machine, by performing searches across multiple remote databases.

-Xapian also has special support for replicating databases to multiple machines, such that only the parts of the database which have been modified are copied; this can be useful for redundancy and load-balancing purposes.

-Xapian also supports a simple text file format for listing the locations of a set of databases (either on the local file system, or remote databases).
-Such files are called *stub-databases*, and can be used to point to a database when the physical database location may vary; for example, because a new database is being built nightly, and is named according to the date on which it was built.